 Spoke on the phone with Gareth today.

 Indications are that he may be able to fly home soon on normal flight.
 I am now in touch with Embassy and they will assist in arrangements.

 I have also asked for arrangements to pay hospital.
 Can you please assure doctors that I am attempting to pay ASAP.

 Need them to take care of him.

-“Despite several alerts from different people that Gareth was deteriorating and being neglected, British Embassy staff in Bangkok failed to make even one face-to-face consular visit.
-The embassy staff told me “because he had access to a mobile phone they didn’t think a contact visit was necessary”.
+“Despite several alerts from different people that Gareth was deteriorating and being neglected, British Embassy staff in Bangkok failed to undertake a single face-to-face consular visit”, Mr Davies said, adding he was told that “because he had access to a mobile phone they didn’t think a contact visit was necessary.

 UK worker protection in Thailand

 Mr Davies also criticised his brother’s employer, privately-owned Kasem Bundit University, for failing to ensure Gareth was enrolled in Thailand’s Social Welfare Fund, as required by Thailand labour laws, until media attention brought it into the spotlight last week.